How to Make a Room Reservation

 A dorm resident may invite people to McCormick for any event provided these criteria are met in full.
 Only the Judicial Committee may grant exceptions to these rules.

-- Only the following may be reserved: Kitchen in the Clouds, Dance Studio, Country Kitchen, Seminar Room A, Seminar Room B, all Date Rooms, East Penthouse, West Penthouse, Room 217, Game Room, Private Dining Room, and Dining Hall.
+- Only the following may be reserved: Green and Brown Living Rooms, Music Room, Kitchen in the Clouds, Dance Studio, Country Kitchen, Seminar Room A, Seminar Room B, all Date Rooms, East Penthouse, West Penthouse, Room 217, Game Room, Private Dining Room, and Dining Hall.

 - Only one living room may be reserved at a time.